 Source: Old Acre Development Company

-As you can see from the map, this complex also includes a library (#6) and a small graveyard with the tombs of Jazzar Pasha and his adoptive son (#3).
+As you can see from the map, this complex also includes a library (#6) and a small graveyard with Jazzar Pasha’s tombs and his adoptive son (#3).

 On one of our visits to the Al-Jazzar Mosque, a local man approached us and offered some guidance.
 Since it was not my first time and it was a family visit, we refused.
-You can also say yes, but keep in mind that he will be asking for a tip.
+You can also say yes, but remember he will ask for a tip.

-As we enter the mosque, I want to mention the sacred relic that is kept on the second floor of this mosque.
+As we enter the mosque, I want to mention the sacred relic kept on the second floor of this mosque.
 And the relic is hair from the beard of the Prophet Mohammed.

 But unfortunately, visitors do not have access to the second floor.